 My daughter’s table was purchase by another blogger, Kari at Hamra Time and used in her nursery.
 How cute is that and how fun for my daughter?

-My son’s table was purchased locally, and I think he created a striking piece, don’t you?
+His was purchased locally, and I think he created a striking piece, don’t you?

 I’m just amazed at God’s goodness in all of this because they are learning life skills, while achieving their book learning too (aka. homeschooling).
 All of the family helps out, including my parents who are wonderful about bringing them smaller items to work on.
 Even my youngest ones take thrifted picture frames and paint them to create gallery collections or chalkboards, or a silver platter painted with chalkboard paint to create fun and functional decor.